johanb/ical_sparrow/README.markdown

 ## Help & Issues:

 I realize not everybody who lands on this page might have a Github account.
-Please feel free to ask my questions about this on [Twitter](http://twitter.com/gidogeek).
+Please feel free to ask me questions about this on [Twitter](http://twitter.com/gidogeek).
 I'll be more then happy to help you out with any issues you might have.
 This problem has been bugging me for-ever.